yz17970/IanDBachli-Project/README.md

 To Do List:

-- Clean Data of Weeks Variable?
-Is It necessary?
 - Create more plots and determine which ones work best for my work.
+- Improve quality of Graphs.
 - Write more explanations.
-- Make Graphs look Better!